Snowfall totals: National Weather Service says these cities were hit hardest - NewsBreak

 The weather combined with this week’s coronavirus surge to disrupt classes and flights across the map.

-By mid-afternoon Friday, airlines had scrubbed more than 2,600 flights, with the largest numbers at airports in Boston and the New York City area, according to tracking service FlightAware.Indiana man attempted to slowly kill wife with poison, police say
+By mid-afternoon Friday, airlines had scrubbed more than 2,600 flights, with the largest numbers at airports in Boston and the New York City area, according to tracking service FlightAware.With cases surging, experts see omicron peaking soon in US

 Drivers in the hardest-hit areas were urged to stay off the roads, but there were reports of crashes around the eastern United States.